MarcSerraPeralta/surface-sim/README.md

 pip install surface-sim
 ```

-or alternatively, it can be installed from source code using
+or alternatively, it can be installed from source using
 ```
 git clone git@github.com:MarcSerraPeralta/surface-sim.git
 pip install surface-sim/